-Twitter is growing is up so fast.
-It seems like yesterday that the micro-blogging site burst it’s way onto the scene, forcing marketers to jump on the bandwagon and manage their ‘Twitter presence’.
-8 years on Twitter now boasts an impressive 225 million monthly active users with over 500 million tweets sent per day – not bad hey?
+Twitter all grown up, It seems like yesterday that the micro-blogging site burst it's way onto the scene, forcing marketers to jump on the bandwagon and manage their 'Twitter presence'.
+8 years on Twitter now boasts an impressive 225 million monthly active users with over 500 million tweets sent per day - not bad hey?

 Now we all know that Twitter is a brilliant platform for a competition.
 These days it's difficult to scroll your timeline without seeing a 'Retweet to win' every other page, however, what are the best, most innovative competitions that brands have run on the network?